 Today, we’re in the era of the less traditional Papa Francesco, who has gone back to basics with his sartorial tendencies.
 Instead of getting a new ring cast (as is typical practice), he chose a hand-me-down.
 He rides buses, and gives TED Talks.
 Oh, and his papal shoes?
 Plain black.

-If you’re keen on getting pair of loafers by Stefanelli, they usually start at about €400, and are available for anyone to buy at his little shop in Novara, Italy.
-Though chances are, they probably won’t come with gilded buckles.
+We all know how the communion wafer crumbles, of course.
+But Meirelles leaves viewers with the sunny conclusion of a blossoming friendship, slipper differences and all.
+If you’re keen on getting pair of loafers by Stefanelli, go on ahead; they usually start at about €400, and are available for anyone to buy at his little shop in Novara, Italy.
+Just don’t tell Francesco.